mayuri2018/Countryes-list/README.md

 1. Step 1: yarn
 2. Step 2: yarn start

-## Logic Requirements (7 points)
+## Logic Requirements (8 points)

 1. Fetch data from this API: `https://fakestoreapi.com/products`
 2. The user can search product by name
 3. Get product detail by this API: `https://fakestoreapi.com/products/productId'`
 4. When the user click to product name or a button it should show product detail
 5. The user can add product to `Cart`and the `Wish list` page
+6. When the user add a product to `Wish List` the favorite icon should change the color.
-6. Have a `Loading` page while fetching data
+7. Have a `Loading` page while fetching data
-7. Deploy the project
+8. Deploy the project

-## Styling Requirements (3 points)
+## Styling Requirements (4 points)

 1. Font: `font-family: 'Nunito', sans-serif`
 2. Display data in table
+3. Navbar and Footer
-3. When the use add an item, you should show a message, for example: `A product just added to the cart`
+4. When the use add an item, you should show a message, for example: `A product just added to the cart`

-## Code style Requirements
+## Code style Requirements (3 points)

-1. Clean code: no console.log, no dead code
-2. File structure: clear structure
+1. Naming convention
-3. Divided the project to small components
+2. Clear file structure Divided the project to small components
-4. Separate import from your own file and the import from the package
+3. Clean code: no console.log, no dead code, format code (Prettier - Code formatter) and separate import from your own file and the import from the package
-5. Type in a separate file

-## Extra requirements
+## Extra requirements (5 points)

 ONLY DO THIS PART WHEN YOU HAVE COMPLETED THE REQUIREMENTS PART

 1. Sorting by product name
 2. Pagination when display list of products (only display 5 products in 1 page)
-3. Footer
-4. Change theme with light and dark
+3. Change theme with light and dark
+4. The favorite icon and favorite product stay when you refresh the page (Use `local storage`)
+5. In `Cart` the product should have quantity attribute

 ## Useful sources